neondatabase/website/content/docs/import/import-from-postgres.md

 - [Using pg_dump with pg_restore]
 - [Importing data from another Neon project]

 ## Using pg_dump with psql

-PostgreSQL provides several import methods.
-This topic shows how to use the `pg_dump` utility with connection strings and `psql`.
+This topic shows how to use the `pg_dump` utility with `psql` to dump data from an existing PostgreSQL instance and import it into Neon.

+This example uses the following command:

 ```bash
 pg_dump <connection-string> | psql <connection-string>